hrishikeshio/whale/README.md

 This repository contains the following directories:

-* Raw - raw data as received from kaggle.
+* raw - raw data as received from kaggle.
+* processed - Processed data files
 * Subset - small subset of the raw data to debug the algorithms.
 * FFT - Code for Fast Fourier Transform to convert the data from the time to the frequency domain.
-* Tools - common tools.
+* tools - common tools.
+* models - All learning models go here
+* sample - sample data files by kaggle.
+Out here for quick testing

+Note to Frans:
+Use file naming in order of running them so it is easier for others to follow eg. 00_preprocess.py
+01_pca.py
+02_rf.py
+03_postprocessing.py
+Also I would prefer to use small caps for file and folder names

 Plan
 ====